-Students must be admitted into the university before registering for this program.* Note: Units shown in parentheses are theory units/clinical units.
+Students must be admitted into the university before registering for the Pediatric Nurse Practitioner program.* Note: Units shown in parentheses are theory units/clinical units.

 |Academic and Advanced Practice Core Courses||18 units|

 GNRS 515Advanced Pathophysiology